No easy way out: Timberwolves facing elimination from NBA playoffs

 Of particular focus was their late-game execution, which the Wolves want to look more like their early-game execution.
 There has been too much isolation basketball between Edwards, guard D'Angelo Russell and center Karl-Anthony Towns.

-"We talked about that ad nauseum," Finch said.
+"We talked about that ad nauseam," Finch said.
 "Everybody wants to be the hero, and that's not how you're going to win these games."

 Finch added this has been a "battle we've been fighting all year."
 Have they finally learned how to correct it?